-ARTC Website ArkansasTotalCare.com
+ArkansasTotalCare.com

-ARTC's website has resources and features that make it easy for you to get quality care.
-It also gives you information on your ARTC benefits and services such as:
+Arkansas Total Care's website has resources and features that make it easy for you to get quality care.
+It also gives you information on your benefits and services, such as:

 - Member Handbook

 - Provider Directory

-- ARTC programs and services
+- Arkansas Total Care programs and services

-- Read about current ARTC news and events
+- Current Arkansas Total Care news and events

-Through ARTC's secure member portal, there are resources that will improve your experience.
-In the member portal, you can:
+Our secure Member Portal houses resources that will improve your experience with Arkansas Total Care.
+In the Member Portal, you can:

-- Complete online form submission
+- Complete online form submissions

 - Change your PCP

-- View claims submitted on your behalf

 - View care gaps